Dive Deep Series: Sync.Map in Golang

 Lifecycle of an Entry

-struct, which points to the value.
+The states of an entry are represented by the pointer p in the entry struct, which points to the value.
 It's a clever use of pointers to encode state information without adding extra fields to the struct.

 1. Active State